coala/projects/data/projects/rstcheck_with_better_sphinx_support.md

 ##### GSOC 2017 MIDTERM

-* Create a basic front end, `rstcheck-sphinx`, that does `sphinx-build`-style parsing.
-This differentiates it from `rstcheck` that uses plain `docutils` only minor modification to somewhat work with Sphinx.
+* Create a new front end, `rstcheck-sphinx` with first class Sphinx support.
+  It should use the `sphinx-build` infrastructure to parse the code.
+* Support parsing code blocks using this new `sphinx-build` based front end.
+  And use the existing `rstcheck` checkers to lint the code blocks.
+* Write unit tests to demonstrate the above functionality.

 ##### GSOC 2017 FINAL